ibm-cloud-docs/cloud-databases/k8-tutorial.md

       ibmcloud login
       ```

-      **Note:** If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign on ID.
+      **Note:** If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign-on ID.

 ## Creating your database

 6. Create your database deployment.

     The database can be created from the command line using the `ibmcloud resource service-instance-create` command.
-This takes a service instance name, a service name, plan name and location.
+The command takes a service instance name, a service name, plan name, and location.
 The service name is one of the {{site.data.keyword.databases-for}} services, `databases-for-elasticsearch`, `databases-for-etcd`, `databases-for-mongodb`, databases-for-postgresql`, `databases-for-redis`, or `messages-for-rabbitmq`.

     ```shell
     ibmcloud resource service-instance-create <your_deployment_name> <service_name> standard <region>